bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Remove deprecated size parameter from Icon component - 07/20/2025
+Removed the deprecated size parameter from the Icon component as part of the ongoing effort to standardize icon sizing across the application.
+The implementation includes:
+1. Removed the size parameter from the Icon class constructor
+2. Removed references to the size parameter in the commit() method
+3. Removed references to the size parameter in the set() method

+This change completes the migration to using Theme.iconSize for all icon sizing in the application, which was started in the previous task.
+By removing the deprecated parameter, we ensure that all components use the centralized Theme.iconSize property, maintaining consistency and responsive behavior across different viewport sizes.

 ## Add iconSize property to Theme and update components - 07/19/2025
 Added a new iconSize property to the Theme object that follows the same pattern as the existing spacing property.
 The iconSize property uses a CSS variable (--icon-size) that clamps from 24px to 42px between viewport widths of 600w and 1440w.
 Updated all components in the project to use this new property instead of hardcoded icon sizes:
 1. Updated Icon.kt to use Theme.iconSize in preview(), render(), and cssRules() methods